Issues with Value-Based Multi-objective Reinforcement Learning: Value Function Interference and Overestimation Sensitivity: Interference in multi-objective value functions

 Consider the values learned for $Q(A,a_1)$.
 This action always leads to state $B$, but at that stage under the optimal policy either action is equally likely to be selected, and so $Q(A,a_1)$ will converge to the mean of $Q(B,a_1)$ and $Q(B,a_2) = (7, -3, -3)$, which has an estimated utility of just 5.
 Meanwhile because action $a_2$ in state $A$ will always be followed by action $a_1$ in state $C$, $Q(A,a_2)$ will converge to the same value as $Q(C,a_1)$, and so will have utility of 7.
 Therefore ultimately the agent will converge incorrectly to the sub-optimal policy 2 (selecting action $a_2$ in state $A$ and $a_1$ in state $C$), with a considerable consequent loss of utility.

-This example illustrates the core concept of \emph{value function interference} in value-based multi-objective RL.
+This example illustrates one of the ways that value function interference may arise within a deterministic environment.
 If the utility function allows actions with widely differing vector outcomes to map to the same utility value, then the vector value function learned for earlier states may be inconsistent with the actual optimal policy.
 We note that if the utility function is linear then value interference does not impact on selecting the optimal action.
-The value learned for $Q(A,a_1)$ will lie (approximately) on the line segment joining between $Q(B,a_1)$ and $Q(B,a_2)$.
+The value learned for $Q(A,a_1)$ will converge towards a point on the line segment joining $Q(B,a_1)$ and $Q(B,a_2)$.
 If $Q(B,a_1)$ and $Q(B,a_2)$ share the same utility value for a particular linear weighting of objectives, then all points on that line also have that same utility.